ythuangyt/friendship-mobility/index.md

 An explanation that comes to mind is that there are less users with a very high number of friends, so it could be expected that the "variance" in this group will less likely be large (it is less likely to find many "unique" users if the group of users is smaller).
 This could also be explained by the fact that the more a person has friends, the most likely they will get influenced by their friends, so their mouvements are usually less unique (and might follow trends).

-Another potential factor is the average traveling distance of a user.
+Another potential factor is the **average traveling distance of a user**.
 How similar is a group of users' mobility accoding to how far users usually travel from their house?
 To study this we computed a house for each users and took the average distance between the user's home and the checkin's location.
 The following plot shows the median cosine similarity for users with similar traveling distances.

 <p align="center"><iframe id='similarity_distance_mean' frameborder="no" border="0" marginwidth="0" marginheight="0" width="66%" height="367" src="plot/CS_distance.html"></iframe></p>